CourtneyAJackson/Budget-Bubble/README.md

 ## Project Description

 Budget Buddy is an Airtable based React app designed to help users track their expenses.
-A user is able to choose from different expense categories and create a new category, that will render to the expense log on the page.
+A user is able to choose from different expense categories and create a new category if desired thus rendering an easy to read expense log.

 ## Wireframes